ACTOS MAKER OFFERS $2.4 BILLION SETTLEMENT

 - According to the Food and Drug Administration, people who take Actos for 1 year are 40% more likely to be diagnosed with bladder cancer.

-- Diabetics who took Actos were 22% more like to develop bladder cancer when compared to those taking other diabetes medications in a 2011 French study.
+- Diabetics who took Actos were 22% more like to develop bladder cancer than those taking other diabetes medications, a pair of studies found.

-- France and Germany banned Actos in 2011 due to its dangers.
-India banned the drug in June 2013.
+- France, Germany and India have banned Actos due to its dangers.

 The maker of Actos, Takeda, added a label to the drug warning of the cancer risk in August 2011.
-But, by then, Actos had already been on the market for more than 10 years and had been taken by many diabetics.
-The health and safety of these innocent people were put at risk without warning.
+By then, Actos had already been on the market for more than 10 years and had been taken by many diabetics.
+The health and safety of these innocent people were put at risk.

-Bladder cancer will claim the lives of roughly 15,200 Americans in 2013, according to the National Cancer Institute, and it will be diagnosed in about 72,000 Americans this year.
+Bladder cancer will claim the lives of more than 15,500 Americans in 2014, according to the American Cancer Society, and it will be diagnosed in nearly 75,000 Americans this year.
 The cancer is much more common in men than women.